 We’ve got a list of eligibility requirements and step-by-step instructions on how to open a Roth IRA here.

-One of the nice things about hitting 50 is that when you reach that milestone, you get access to a special club that people younger than you can’t get into.
+One of the nice things about hitting 50 is that when you reach that milestone, you get access to a special club that younger people can’t get into.

-- For those with IRAs, your can contribute an additional $1,000 per year after 50.
+- For those with IRAs, you can contribute an additional $1,000 per year after 50.

-The average monthly Social Security benefit for a retired worker is $1,461, according to the Social Security Administration.
-But what you get from Social Security has everything to do with your 35 highest earning years.
+The average monthly Social Security benefit for a retired worker is $1,514, according to the Social Security Administration.
+But what you get from Social Security has everything to do with your 35 highest-earning years.

 Boosting your current income will help pump up your future Social Security benefit.
 So, you might consider negotiating a raise or taking on a second job.